 We intend to develop envafolimab in combination with ipilimumab and to develop YH001 in combination with envafolimab, and may in the future develop other product candidates in combination with other approved therapies or therapies in development.
-Patients may not be able to tolerate envafolimab or any of our other product candidates in combination with ipilimumab, YH001 or other therapies or dosing of envafolimab in combination with ipilimumab, YH001 or other therapies may have unexpected consequences.
+Patients may not be able to tolerate envafolimab or any of our other product candidates in combination with ipilimumab, YH001 or other therapies or dosing of envafolimab in combination with ipilimumab, YH001 or other therapies or dosing of envafolimab in combination with ipilimumab, YH001 or other therapies may have unexpected consequences.
 Even if any of our product candidates were to receive marketing approval or be commercialized for use in combination with other existing therapies, we would continue to be subject to the risks that the FDA or other comparable foreign regulatory authorities could revoke approval of the therapy used in combination with any of our product candidates, or safety, efficacy, manufacturing or supply issues could arise with these existing therapies.
 In addition, it is possible that existing therapies with which our product candidates are approved for use could themselves fall out of favor or be relegated to later lines of treatment.
 This could result in the need to identify other combination therapies for our product candidates or our own products being removed from the market or being less successful commercially.